Dan has long been interested in politics, particularly in the field of ethics, and has served his community in the past.

 Earmarks are a way for politicians to get "free" money for their constituents, thus buying votes for themselves, and have become monotonous in their epidemic usage.
 They buy votes, but at a huge cost for the country as a whole.
 An honest politician knows better (the money simply comes from somewhere else, hurting someone else), but our politicians don't care; they can buy votes with them!

 Political Parties and Honesty

-The result is that our politicians must follow the guide lines of their party.
+The result is that our politicians must follow the guidelines of their party.
 Step out of line too many times and they will not be re-elected.
-The party, not the people electing them, dictates that votes of our politicians.
+The party, not the people electing them, dictates the votes of our politicians.